annjie3/Doubly-1-bit-Quantized-Massive-Mimo/README.md

 This work is based on the paper below.
 In it I reproduce the most of the results to a close degree although there are some divergence.
 Unlike the paper, I use only 100 channel realizations.
 For data detections for ser analysis, I use only 1 channel realization.
 I have included a pdf of my walkthrough of the derivations in the paper.
+Results are contained in Result.pdf.

 This paper is for educational purposes where I look to enhance my ability to understand literature papers and simulation skills.